usman4373/Bulk-RNAlyzer/README.md

 - Download the binary from the official [website](http://www.usadellab.org/cms/?page=trimmomatic) or build from [source](https://github.com/usadellab/Trimmomatic)

 #### Note: Trimmomatic is included in this repository.
-To use a different version, download the desired binary and replace the existing Trimmomatic folder.
+To use a different version, download the desired binary, replace the existing Trimmomatic folder, and update the file path in the `config.py` file accordingly.

 #### 3. HISAT2